DavidDikker/endgame/README.md

 endgame expose --service s3 --name computers-were-a-mistake
 ```

-# `endgame`: Creating Backdoors in AWS
+# Endgame: Creating Backdoors in AWS

-`endgame` abuses AWS's resource permission model to grant rogue users (or the internet) access to an AWS account's resources with a single command.
+Endgame abuses AWS's resource permission model to grant rogue users (or the internet) access to an AWS account's resources with a single command.

-`endgame` demonstrates (with a bit of shock and awe) how simple human errors in excessive permissions (such a granting `s3:*` access instead of `s3:GetObject`) can be abused by attackers.
+Endgame demonstrates (with a bit of shock and awe) how simple human errors in excessive permissions (such a granting `s3:*` access instead of `s3:GetObject`) can be abused by attackers.
 These are not new attacks, but AWS's ability to **detect** _and_ **prevent** these attacks falls short of what customers need to protect themselves.
 This is what inspired us to write this tool.
 Follow the [Tutorial](#tutorial) and observe how you can expose resources across **17 different AWS services** to the internet in a matter of seconds.

 The resource types that can be exposed are of high value to attackers.
 This can include:
 * Privileged compute access (by exposing who can invoke `lambda` functions)